marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 }
 ```

-The AddDefaultIdentity() method adds a set of common identity services to the application,
-including a default UI, token providers, and configures authentication to use identity
+The AddDefaultIdentity() method adds a set of common identity services to the application, including a default UI, token providers, and configures authentication to use identity cookies.
-cookies.

-Identity is enabled by calling UseAuthentication.
-This method adds authentication middleware
-to the request pipeline:
+Identity is enabled by calling the UseAuthentication extension method.
+This method adds authentication middleware to the request pipeline:

 ```csharp
     ...